humio/humio-operator/docs/api.md

 TLS specifies if TLS should be configured for the PDF Render Service as well as how it should be configured.
+When enabled, this configures:
+- A TLS certificate volume mounted from the secret named <name>-certificate (by default)
+- Environment variables for TLS certificate paths and enabling secure connections
+- HTTPS protocol for service ports instead of HTTP
+- HTTPS scheme for liveness and readiness probes

 <table>
     <thead>